yuja/jj/docs/guides/divergence.md

 from.
 The best approach depends on whether you want to keep the content from one commit, both commits, or merge them together.

-Note that revsets must refer to the divergent commit using its commit ID since the change ID is ambiguous.
+Note that revsets must refer to the divergent commit either using its commit ID or using its change ID with a [change offset] like `/0` or `/1` as shown in the log, since the change ID is ambiguous by itself.

 ### Strategy 1: Abandon one of the commits